cctbx/cctbx_project/mmtbx/reduce/README.md

 also studied, which has 164 Movers; the overall score was 75 higher for Reduce2, issues were created (and then resolved) for individual residues that were significantly lower.

-As of 7/21/2023, the issues under investigation are described in the status and issues document at https://docs.google.com/document/d/1ogzS6QlBnPJRGU2CNzHvw0KhV8E5fXdwO1TwUEM7GQc/edit?usp=sharing which is being used to track ongoing issues.
+As of 2/29/2024, the issues under investigation are described in the status and issues document at https://docs.google.com/document/d/1ogzS6QlBnPJRGU2CNzHvw0KhV8E5fXdwO1TwUEM7GQc/edit?usp=sharing which is being used to track ongoing issues.
 The major issues are:
-- Some hydrogens are being placed improperly (sometimes too many sometimes too few).
+- Ionic bonds are not being handled properly, causing flip Movers to be adjustable near ions.
 - The restraints information for many files in the PDB is not available, so many files cannot be run.
 - The mostly-Python Reduce2 is significantly slower than the original C++ reduce.